platten/rust-musl-action/README.md

 # GitHub Action for Rust and MUSL

-Action provides an environment with stable Rust 1.50, MUSL and x86_64-unknown-linux-musl target.
+Action provides a build environment with MUSL and x86_64-unknown-linux-musl target.

 ## Usage